 While there have been sales on the Echo Show 15 since the product's launch, it sells for the original retail price of $249.99 most of the time.
 If you are interested in picking one up, keep an eye out for holiday deals or Prime Day events to get a discount on it.

 Amazon Echo Show 15: What's good

 As someone who is slowly starting to dive back into Amazon's world of Alexa and its Echo devices, of all the smart display options available — the Echo Show 15 is the one that most intrigued me.
-When it was announced in Fall 2021, I instantly saw the potential for it because it had everything that I put into my DIY digital calendar and more.
+When it was announced, I instantly saw the potential for it because it had everything that I put into my DIY digital calendar and more.

 While the screen size is large at 15.6 inches and there are two 1.6-inch rear-firing speakers, it all fits nicely into the relatively thin 1.4-inch photo frame-like case.
 The whole device feels very well constructed, and that's good, not only because it costs $250 but also because if you take advantage of the included wall mount, you don't want to risk the unit coming apart and falling.

 |Camera||5 MP + Shutter|